Applying for planning permission

 Different types of development require different types of consent.
 Due to this, different application forms are available depending on the scope of the proposed works.
 Any works to a residential property (such as an extension or the erection of an outbuilding within the garden) should be applied for using a householder application form, works to a Listed Building should be applied for using a Listed Building Consent application form, etc. However, some developments will require more than one consent.
 In such cases a combined form may be available that deals with both consents through the use of one form (such as a Householder and Listed Building Consent form).
 Should you be unsure as to which form is relevant to your application then please contact Planning Services, as the submission of the wrong form may result in your application being considered invalid.

 Most applications will also require further information and plans to be submitted.
-Guidance notes and validation checklists are available for each of the individual forms, and should be read carefully to ensure the correct information is provided.
+Please use the the Epping Forest District Council Planning Application Validation Requirements Checklist for current guidlines, which should be read carefully to ensure the correct information is provided.
 Failure to provide the required information and/or plans will result in your application being considered invalid.

 Applications can be submitted online using the online form, or alternatively the relevant application forms can be downloaded and sent to the Council.
 Most applications are subject to a fee.
 A copy of the up-to-date fee sheet is available below.